-We have audited the financial statements of Clearview Resources Ltd. (the "Company"), which comprise:

-- the statements of financial position as at December 31, 2022 and December 31, 2021 - the statements of operations and comprehensive earnings (loss) for the years then ended - the statements of changes in shareholders' equity for the years then ended - the statements of cash flows for the years then ended - and notes to the financial statements, including a summary of significant accounting policies.

-(Hereinafter referred to as the "financial statements").
+We have audited the financial statements of Clearview Resources Ltd. (the "Company"), which comprise the statement of financial position as at December 31, 2023, and the statement of operations and comprehensive earnings (loss), changes in Shareholders' equity and cash flows for the year then ended, and notes to the financial statements, including material accounting policy information (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and December 31, 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").